Does Privacy Always Harm Fairness? Data-Dependent Trade-offs via Chernoff Information Neural Estimation: Problem Setting and Background

-Differentially private machine learning methods are commonly divided into three categories~\citep{jarin2022dp}: (1) input perturbation, (2) gradient/objective perturbation, and (3) output perturbation.
-In this paper, we focus on \textit{input perturbation}~\citep{fukuchi2017differentially,kang2020inputperturbationnewparadigm}, as it naturally aligns with our goal of examining the data-dependent interplay between fairness and privacy.
+\end{definition} Differentially private machine learning methods are commonly divided into three categories~\citep{jarin2022dp}: (1) input perturbation, (2) gradient/objective perturbation, and (3) output perturbation.
+Here, we focus on \textit{input perturbation}~\citep{fukuchi2017differentially,kang2020inputperturbationnewparadigm}, as it aligns with our goal of examining the effect of input data distribution on fairness and privacy.
 Empirical results further suggest that input perturbation offers advantages in regimes requiring high privacy constraints~\citep{zhao2020not}.

-A standard approach to achieve $(\varepsilon, \delta)$-DP is the Gaussian mechanism~\citep{dwork2014algorithmic}, which adds independent Gaussian noise $\sim \mathcal{N}(0, \eta^2)$ to each coordinate.
-In Algorithm~\ref{alg:noisy-sgd}, we detail how the Gaussian mechanism is applied to the input perturbation framework.
-By a direct application of Theorem A.1 in~\citet{dwork2014algorithmic}, we obtain:

-\begin{lemma} Assume $\| \mathbf{x} \|_2 \leq 1$ for all $\mathbf{x} \in \mathbb{R}^d$.
-When $\eta^2 \geq \frac{8\log(1.25/\delta)}{\varepsilon^2}$, Algorithm \ref{alg:noisy-sgd} is $(\varepsilon, \delta$)-DP with respect to feature-level neighboring datasets (Definition \ref{def:feature_neighbor}). \end{lemma} This is a loose bound that translates guarantees from local DP to central DP (providing privacy at the feature level --- See Appendix \ref{sec:fairpriv}).
-Recent work has refined the analysis (extending privacy to the more general notion of neighboring datasets [Definition \ref{def:neighbor}] and tightening this bound) under additional assumptions, such as strong convexity of the loss function~\citep{kang2020inputperturbationnewparadigm} or a quadratic loss~\citep{fukuchi2017differentially}.
-Nevertheless, the fundamental relationship between $\eta^2$ and $(\varepsilon, \delta)$ remains unchanged: larger $\eta^2$ corresponds to smaller $\varepsilon$ and $\delta$, indicating stronger privacy guarantees.
-We therefore use $\eta^2$ as our measure of privacy throughout the remainder of the paper.

-\paragraph{Fairness.} Among many notions of fairness in machine learning~\citep{barocas2023fairness}, a widely used notion is \emph{equal opportunity} (EO)~\citep{hardt2016equality, zafar2017fairness}, which measures fairness as the difference in true positive rates (or false negative rates) between the groups ($P$ and $Q$)

-As Chernoff Information naturally connects to this notion of fairness, we will utilize this throughout this work to demonstrate how Chernoff Information can provide insights into traditional fairness-accuracy curves.
-The connection between Chernoff Information and EO is detailed in the following subsection.